Yahapi/yahapi/pages/faq.md

     ],
 …
 ```
-The resource collection is still homogeneous as it lists items with identical properties.
-The `type`  is there to allow higher-level services to interpret its content.
-For example an automated ordering service might order "fresh-foods" only and have no understanding of "books".
-Similarly a front-end client might decide based on the `type` to display items differently.
+The resource collection is still homogeneous by listing items with identical properties.
+The `type`  is there to allow higher-level services to interpret the collection's content.
+If a business service responsible for automated food-ordering it will be interested in "fresh-foods" only and have no understanding of "books".
+Similarly a front-end client might decide based on the `type` to display items differently or filter them.

+The `type` is the key element for clients to understand how to interpret that resource.

 ## Who have contributed to Yahapi?